hangoutsbot/hangoutsbot/README.md

 # Setup

 1. `git clone` ALL THE THINGS (as usual).
+2. `git submodule update --init hubot-web` to retrieve the forked copy of hubot-web that is compatible with hangupsbot.
-2. Proceed to your hubot folder, and execute `npm install hubot-web` - we need to acquire the dependencies to get [hubot-web](https://www.npmjs.com/package/hubot-web) integrated into your copy of hubot.
+3. Proceed to your hubot folder, and execute `npm install hubot-web` - this acquires the dependencies for [hubot-web](https://www.npmjs.com/package/hubot-web) and installs the npm version (which we will modify shortly).
-3. Important bit: Overwrite the installed version of `hubot/node_modules/hubot-web/index.coffee` with `hubot-web/index.coffee` inside this branch.
+4. Important: Overwrite the installed version of `hubot/node_modules/hubot-web/index.coffee` with `hubot-web/index.coffee` from the forked version inside the submodule.
-4. Modify your working hangupsbot config.json and add the following sinks/hooks:
+5. Modify your working hangupsbot config.json and add the following sinks/hooks:
 ```
 "hooks": [